 What is small talk?

 Small talk is a type of polite conversation about unimportant or uncontroversial things.
 In English, small talk is used as a polite greeting, a conversation starter, or a way to start to get to know someone.
-Small talk is different in different cultures.
+Small talk can vary in different cultures.
 Questions that are normal and natural in your language might be impolite in another language.

 So, now you might be wondering: